symfony/symfony-docs/cookbook/configuration/environments.rst

     // ...

-As you can see, the ``prod`` key specifies that this application will run in the ``prod`` environment.
+The ``prod`` key specifies that this application will run in the ``prod`` environment.
 A Symfony application can be executed in any environment by using this code and changing the environment string.

 .. note::